We have information you must know before you buy the Camaro.

 The Camaro is a hefty car, 3860 pounds for the V8 and 3800 for the V6, so the handling couldn't be called nimble, just secure and satisfying.
 The new Mustang is nearly 300 pounds lighter, and feels it.

 We never encountered a harsh moment with the ride, in either the LT or the SS.
-We spent week in a 426-hp SS in the Pacific Northwest.
-We found the TAPshift manual automatic transmission does what you tell it to do, nothing more.
+We spent week in a 426-hp SS in the Pacific Northwest, and before that one day driving east of San Diego, where we had the chief designer, Canadian Gene Stafanyshyn, riding shotgun and giving us the backstory.
+He's the guy you can thank for the true programming of the TAPshift manual automatic transmission.
+It does what you tell it to do, nothing more.
 We love that.
+Stafanyshyn said he too hates manual automatic transmissions that shift on their own.

 One especially nice thing about the transmission is that when you're in sixth gear on the freeway and lightly accelerate, it won't kick down when it doesn't need to.
 It uses its sufficient torque.